Taxation of international executives

 Taxation of “old property”:

-The sale of real estate that did not fulfill the requisitions of speculative transaction on March 31, 2012 (eg as it was held for more than 10 years) is now also considered as a taxable income on which a special tax rate of 30% can be applied for sales after 31 December 2015.
-There is the possibility to apply a lump-sum taxation on property which has not been rededicated: 14% of the sales price can be taxed at 30% tax rate (effective tax burden of 4,2%).
+The sale of real estate that did not fulfill the requirements of speculative transaction on March 31, 2012 (eg as it was held for more than 10 years) is now also considered as a taxable income on which a special tax rate of 30% can be applied for sales after 31 December 2015.
+There is the possibility to apply a lump-sum taxation on property the use of which has not been rededicated: 14% of the sales price can be taxed at 30% tax rate (effective tax burden of 4,2%).

 Since April 1, 2012 two tax exemptions for the sale of a real estate which was used as primary residence are applicable: